richardstartin/richardstartin.github.io/_posts/2019-11-24-finding-bytes.md

 The numbers below, for 1KB `byte[]`s, are not directly comparable to the numbers above because they were run with a custom built JDK, but give an idea of the possible improvement in throughput.

+> The benchmark was run using a JDK built from 50726e922bab01766162bdc1e28fc0a97725d3f0@[vectorIntrinsics](https://github.com/openjdk/panama/tree/vectorIntrinsics) on Ubuntu 18.04.3 LTS, on a i7-6700HQ CPU.

 |inputs | scan:branch-misses | scan:CPI | scan (ops/us) | vector (ops/us) | vector:CPI | vector:branch-misses|
 |-------|--------------------|----------|---------------|-----------------|------------|---------------------|